My approach

 Yoga Instructor - RYT 200h, Trauma-informed yoga, Yoga Nidra, Somatic Yoga, Yin yoga, Pranayama / Breath-work Facilitator

-My own experience - Sometimes we just need a space to take off our armour
+My philosophy: Sometimes we just need a space to take off our armour

 Many people who’ve had to survive high-pressure or unsafe environments develop a kind of internal armour.
 It’s the part of you that stays competent, vigilant, responsible, and strong.
 That armour is not a problem — it probably saved you at some point.